 This article doesn't describe how to configure AD replication for a firewall.
 Additional ports must be opened to make replication work through a firewall.
 For example, ports may need to be opened for the Kerberos protocol.
 To obtain a complete list of the required ports for services across a firewall, see Service overview and network port requirements for Windows.

 This section, method, or task contains steps that tell you how to modify the registry.
 However, serious problems might occur if you modify the registry incorrectly.
 Therefore, make sure that you follow these steps carefully.
 For added protection, back up the registry before you modify it.
 Then, you can restore the registry if a problem occurs.
 For more information about how to back up and restore the registry, see How to back up and restore the registry in Windows.

-When you connect to an RPC endpoint, the RPC runtime on the client contacts the RPCSS on the server at a well-known port (135) and obtains the port to connect to for the service supporting desired RPC interface.
-This assumes that the client doesn't know the complete binding.
-This is the case with all AD RPC services.
+When you connect to an RPC endpoint, the RPC runtime on the client contacts the RPCSS on the server at a well-known port (135).
+And it obtains the port to connect to for the service supporting desired RPC interface.
+It assumes that the client doesn't know the complete binding.
+It's the situation with all AD RPC services.

 The service registers one or more endpoints when it starts, and has the choice of a dynamically assigned port or a specific port.

 Use Registry Editor to modify the following values on each domain controller where the restricted ports are to be used.
-Member servers are not considered to be logon servers, therefore static port assignment for NTDS has no effect on them.
+Member servers aren't considered to be logon servers.
+So static port assignment for NTDS has no effect on member servers.

-Member servers do have the Netlogon RPC Interface, but it is rarely used.
-Some examples would maybe be remote configuration retrieval such as
+Member servers do have the Netlogon RPC Interface, but it's rarely used.
+Some examples may be remote configuration retrieval, such as

 nltest /server:member.contoso.com /sc_query:contoso.com.